JonathanWilbur/mueller-report/volume1.md

 decided to charge Flynn with making false statements to the FBI, in violation of 18 U .S.C. § 1001(a).
 On December 1, 2017, and pursuant to a plea agreement, Flynn pleaded guilty to that charge and also admitted his false statements to the department in his FARA filing.
 See id.; Plea agreement, United States v.
-Michael T Flynn, No. l:17-cr-232 (D.D.C.
+Michael T Flynn, No. 1:17-cr-232 (D.D.C.
 Dec.
 1, 2017), Doc.
 3. Flynn is awaiting sentencing.

 ###### Iv.
 Michael Cohen

-Michael Cohen was the executive vice president and special counsel to the Trump organization when Trump was president of the Trump organization. information ¶ 1, United States v.
+Michael Cohen was the executive vice president and special counsel to the Trump organization when Trump was president of the Trump organization.
+Information ¶ 1, United States v.
 Cohen, No. 1:18-cr-850 (S.D.N.Y.
 Nov.
 29, 2018), Doc.
 2 ("Cohen information ").
 From the fall of 2015 through approximately June 2016, Cohen was involved in a project to build a Trump-branded tower and adjoining development in Moscow.
 The project was known as Trump